Home

 There are several environmental benefits achieved when using Canola biodiesel, but there are also some ugly nitrous oxide emissions.
 Do the benefits out weigh the disadvantages?
 Beats me... you'll have to figure that out for yourself! :) Have a look at these facts:

-• The reason for this, in part, is that some statistics just report the greenhouse gasses emitted when the fuel is burned… while other statistics subtract the greenhouse gasses that are absorbed when growing the crop from the emissions when burned.
+The reason for this, in part, is that some statistics only report the greenhouse gasses emitted when the fuel is burned.
+Other stats factor in the greenhouse gasses that are absorbed by the crop while it is growing.

 The Good: